Turn Loose the Swans

 Recorded at Academy Studios and produced by Mags, Turn Loose the Swans is not a pristine recording in the modern sense.
 It is far better than that.

-The violin is not decorative, it is a structural element.
+The violin is not decorative.
+It is structural.
 Often forward in the mix, sometimes weaving beneath the guitars, it gives the record that unmistakable gothic medieval feel.
-Not cheesy theatrical gothic, nor lame-ass Halloween gothic.
+Not theatrical gothic.
+Not Halloween gothic.
 Something older.
-Processional maybe, bordering on liturgical.
+Processional.
+Liturgical.

 Sear Me MCMXCIII